 - SAS Sort, SAS splitter, SAS rank

-Q15) What is metadata object?
+Q15) What is a metadata object?

 Q16)Explain the change analysis in SAS Data Integration?

-In SAS Data Integration, change analysis is used to identify the differences between two sets of metadata and also compare 1 set to another set of metadata.
+Ans: In SAS Data Integration, change analysis is used to identify the differences between two sets of metadata and also compare 1 set to another set of metadata.

-Ex: consider the intersection table which describes the many - to - many relationships between table of groups and table of users.
+Ex: consider the intersection table which describes the many - to - many relationships between the table of groups and table of users.

 Q19)what is the differences between foreign key, primary key, surrogate key, retained key, alternate key, generated key and business key?

-- Surrogate key: When rows are added and updated then the surrogate key generate unique integer values sequentially.
+- Surrogate key: When rows are added and updated then the surrogate key generates unique integer values sequentially.
 In order to connect to specific dimensions in the fact table, and the surrogate key includes as a foreign key.

 - Generated key: It is used to identify the unique rows in the table and contain only one primary key.
-There are no null values which contain the primary key.
+There are no null values that contain the primary key.
 The generated key is used to implement the retained keys and surrogate keys.